jenkins-x/jx-docs/content/en/v3/admin/setup/ingress/tls_dns/google.md

 subdomain     = "dev"
 ```

-We will now add details that will be passed to Jenkins X as requirements when booting the cluster.
+We will now add details that will be passed to JayeX as requirements when booting the cluster.

 Add these to `values.auto.tfvars`
 ```yaml